Kurdish moderate Barham Saleh elected Iraq president | AFP - This kiji is

 In a first round of polling Tuesday, neither Saleh nor Hussein won the two-thirds vote necessary to win outright, forcing a second round.

-Baghdad then imposed economic penalties and sent federal troops to push Kurdish forces out of oil fields in the disputed Kirkuk province that were vital for the autonomous region's economy.

-Barzani had backed for president Fuad Hussein, his 72-year-old former chief of staff and veteran of the opposition to Saddam.

-But the post went to Saleh, a 58-year-old moderate who has served both as Iraqi deputy premier and Kurdish prime minister.
+Saleh, a 58-year-old moderate, has served both as Iraqi deputy premier and Kurdish prime minister.

 He was part of an interim authority put in place by the United States following the 2003 invasion that ousted Saddam.